MarcoZengg/predicting-stock-direction/README.md

 | **Evaluation** | Quantify predictive value via Accuracy, Precision, Recall, and ROC-AUC on a held-out test set. |
 | **Baselines** | Compare against random guessing (50%), always-positive, and minimal-feature logistic regression. |

-**Good (rubric-style):** “Successfully predict the direction of next-day stock return using open/high/low/close/volume and derived features, with clear baselines and metrics.”
-**Scope:** Two months; individual project.
-All data processing, modeling, and analysis by the author.

 ---

 ## 3. Data Collection Plan